pnacevski/Photo-feed/README.md

 # PhotoFeed

-Angular application to browse all images from jsonplaceholder.typicode.com
+Angular application to browse all images from [JSON Placeholder](jsonplaceholder.typicode.com )